-The risks associated with castration in a healthy young dog is very low.
+The risks associated with castration in a healthy young dog are very low.
 While there are no published statistics, it is estimated that the risk of death is probably less than 1 in 500.
 The major risks are those of general anesthesia, bleeding, post-operative infection, and wound breakdown over the incision.
-Overall the complication rate is very low, but serious complications can result in death or the need for additional surgery.
+Overall, the complication rate is very low, but serious complications can result in death or the need for additional surgery.

-How Your Dog Will Start Recovery After Being Neutered
+How Dogs Recover After Being Neutered

-Additional recommendations for care post neuter surgery include:
+Additional recommendations for post-surgical care include:

 - Post-operative medication should be given to relieve pain, which is judged in most cases to be mild to moderate.